• Skip to primary navigation

 A cast iron skillet with brown bites stuck to the skillet from browning the stew meat

 When the meat is browned, remove from the skillet.
 Turn off the heat.
-There will pieces stuck to the bottom of the skillet.
+There will be pieces stuck to the bottom of the skillet.
 You are now going to deglaze by adding some of your cooking liquid to the skillet.
 Using a metal spatula scrape the bottom of the skillet until all the bits on the bottom are unstuck.
-This will add lots of flavor.

 A cast iron skillet filled with water and spices.